Yanxxx/EasyTeaching/README.md

-# EasyTeaching: Teach robot to learn manipulation tasks with limited amount of human operated task demonstrations
+# EasyTeaching: Teach Robot to Learn Manipulation Tasks with Limited Amount of Human Operated Task Demonstrations
-This work is done in 2021.
+This work was done in 2021.

-Tasks other than the pick and place task are common in daily life and industrial setup.
+Other than the pick and place task are common in daily life and industrial setup.

 <img src="./images/image14.gif" width="250" />  <img src="./images/image15.gif" width="250" />  <img src="./images/image17.gif" width="250" />

 Teach robot with these tasks are challenging.
 We proposed a novel teaching paradigm for the robot to learn the trajectory type tasks.